Keto Eggplant Recipe

-Obviously this is a recipe for stewed eggplant, so no grilling is involved.
+Obviously, this is a recipe for stewed eggplant, so no grilling is involved.
 However, I recreated a version of the spice rub used to season meats for a typical Braai.
 I retained some of the instructions from my South African food tour companions and added my own tastes developed from the many Texas bbq rub recipes I’ve made over the years.
-The use of cloves, nutmeg, and all spice are your typical South African Braai spice rub spices, but I added that Texas element which features a lot of pepper, garlic and chili powder.
+The use of cloves, nutmeg, and allspice are your typical South African Braai spice rub spices, but I added that Texas element which features a lot of pepper, garlic and chili powder.
 Now keep in mind a rub such as this is typically used on different meats including pork, lamb, and beef.
-I was pleasantly surprised with how well it worked with eggplant.
+I was pleasantly surprised with how well it worked in my keto eggplant recipe.

-Because eggplants absorb oil well, it can easily take on the other ingredients used with it.
+Because eggplant absorbs oil well, it can easily take on the flavor of the other ingredients used with it.
 The eggplant takes on the smokey and sweet heat character of the spice rub.
-The fresh thyme and oregano helps to round out the flavor by adding that herbal element.
+The fresh thyme and oregano help to round out the flavor by adding that herbal element.

 Dope beats, fresh eats.
 Enjoy!

 Stewed Eggplant with South African Braai Spice Rub

 Simple no fuss stewed eggplant dish seasoned with South African flavors.